siemens/ix/packages/documentation/docs/controls/_pane_styleguide.md

 ## Dos and Don'ts

-- Do use to organize the content when you have a lot.
+- Do use to organize the content and guide users' attention.
 - Do use to display different views within the single screen.
 - Do use to expand or collapse the content to hide or reveal specific content.
 - Don't use for small amount of content.